 or components.
 This software also provides the ability for security tokens to

 be used in an orchestration, allowing Web services to be called without

 requiring the user to provide credentials at inconvenient times.

-roll-up of the states within the swimlanes of the workflow.
+represent a roll-up of the states within the swimlanes of the workflow.